shabad/TutSearch/README.md

 # TutSearch

-CS 4640 Project
+TutSearch is a platform that emables students to lookup college tutors and schedule classes with them.
+This plaform is powered on HTML, Javascript, PHP, JSP, MySQL.

+For class CS 4640 at the University of Virginia, made by:
+  - Shabad Sobti
-Shabad Sobti, Ibad Pathan
+  - Ibad Pathan
-A platform for students to find tutors for classes